MicrosoftDocs/power-automate-docs/articles/minit/event-metrics-filter.md

 ---
 title: Event metrics filter
-description: Learn how to filter events based on various metrics in minit.
+description: Learn how to filter events based on various metrics in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm